hm-lang/core/proposals/README.md

     ;;add_something(Int): null
         My X += Int

+    # TODO: do we really want `virtual` methods explicit?  i'd probably
+    #       prefer to allow all methods to be virtual.  but we don't have
+    #       a good need for `my_fun(X); type` besides being virtual.
-    # this reassignable method is defined on a per-instance basis. changing it on one class instance
+    # this method is "virtual", i.e., it can be changed in child classes;
-    # will be isolated from any changes on another class instance.
+    # but it can't be changed to mutate the child instance, it must always
+    # keep the instance constant.
-    ::reassignable_method(Int); string
+    ::virtual_method(Int); string
-        # this is the default implementation that all instances will start with.
         return string(My X + Int)

-    # same as the other reassignable method above, but with a writable instance.
-    ;;reassignable_mutable_method(Int); null
-        # this is the default implementation that all instances will start with.
+    # this method is "virtual" and can mutate the instance.
+    ;;virtual_mutable_method(Int); null
         My X -= Int

     # some examples of class functions: